Arijeet226/Hospital_Patient_Analysis_Dashboard-SQL-PYTHON-POWERBI-29.12.2025/README.md

 This is a complete end to end analytical project on hospital patient analysis.
 Hey Everyone I am presenting my project on Hospital Patient Analytical Dashboard.
 So, let’s me walk you through this ppt here I have jot down each and everything I did in this project.
-I will explain mostly everything from this as opening multiple files at once may cause crashing the system.
-Now, if this is clear to you all.
-Let’s begin
+I will explain mostly everything from this.So, Let’s begin

 Firstly, The
 ## Situation is